 - Damage: The leaves at the tips of the branches are sewn together preventing the leaves and flower bud from extending.
 The cupped leaves become puckered and wavy.
 In a light infestation only a few stems may be affected but in a heavy infestation 20 or more stems may have these cupped leaves at the end of them.
 Damage is usually more cosmetic and does not threaten the life of the plant.

 Hydrangea leaf-tiers emerge from the soil in the spring as a small brown and white patterned moths.
+Like most moths they fly at night and are difficult to spot during the day.
 They lay their eggs on the branch tips of various hydrangea species.
 The eggs hatch into small light green caterpillars about 13 mm (1/2″) in length.
 The newly hatched caterpillars sew two terminal leaves together with silk thread forming a cupped enclosure from which they safely feed.
 They feed until some time in early summer, then drop to the ground to pupate.
 In spring the moths emerge from the soil and the cycle begins again.
 There is one generation per year.

 - Physical Control: Prune all stems to 10 cm (4″) from the ground in spring after egg laying has occurred.
 Pry open the cupped leaves and destroy the caterpillar, or remove the affected leaves and destroy.